netgen-layouts/layouts-docs/getting_started/install_new_symfony.rst

 ================================

 Netgen provides an uptodate installation of Symfony with Netgen Layouts pre-installed.
-The installation is based on a `Symfony Website Skeleton`__, ready to be used as a base for your new project.
+The installation is based on a `Symfony Skeleton`__, ready to be used as a base for your new project.

 .. note::